Netflix: Meet the Cheer cast on Instagram - Lexi, Morgan, Sherbs!

 Throughout filming, Morgan was constantly in competition with the other cheerleaders for a top spot on the mat.
 Definitely embodying the underdog role, everyone was rooting for Morgan to make it to Daytona!

-Currently, Morgan is still at Navarro College, despite the fact the JUCO is only supposed to be two years.
-Morgan has stayed on for a third year so she can work with Monica.
+Morgan has stayed on for a third year at Navarro College, so that she can continue to work with Monica.

 Follow Morgan for updates on her cheering progress @morgannlyn.